vivid-planet/comet/.changeset/harmonious-morus-alba.md

 If enabled a dialog will open when pressing the translation button showing the original text and an editable translation

-Control if the dialog should be shown for the current scope via the `showApplyTranslationDialog` prop
+Control if the dialog should be shown for the current scope via the `showApplyTranslationDialog` prop (default: true)

 ```diff
 <ContentTranslationServiceProvider